thirumurthis/Learnings/K8s/operator/operator-sdk-framework.md

 operator-sdk version: "v1.30.0", commit: "b794fe909abc1affa1f28cfb75ceaf3bf79187e6", kubernetes version: "1.26.0", go version: "go1.19.10", GOOS: "linux", GOARCH: "amd64"
 ```

-## Creating the Operator-SDK project and developing few basic features
+## Creating new Operator-SDK project for development

-- Create a new folder to scaffold the operator-skd project.
-Below command will create project structure
+- Create a new folder, using the operator-sdk CLI we can initalize the project.
+The `operator-sdk init` command will scaffold the necessary files.
+The command looks like below, the switch options explained below.

 ```
 operator-sdk init --domain greetapp.com --repo github.com/thirumurthis/app-operator
 ```

-### Output:
+### Output of operator-sdk init

 ```
 Writing kustomize manifests for you to edit...
 Writing scaffold for you to edit...